 Phase Five - Evacuation: Signifies that the situation has deteriorated to such a point that all remaining internationally recruited staff members are required to leave.
-Phase Five can only be declared with the approval of the Secretary-General
+Phase Five can only be declared with the approval of the Secretary-General.

-United Nations Volunteers (UNV)
+United Nations The volunteer arm of the United Volunteers (UNV)